 06 of 08

 You'll be amazed at how easy and fun it is to make these pencil cases using duct tape and plastic bags.
 And now that duct tape crafts are a thing, you'll be able to find duct tape in a wide variety of pretty colors and patterns.
-So grab some colorful and interesting variations and let your child use his imagination to create awesome duct tape pencil cases that he can design and personalize himself.
+So grab some colorful and interesting variations and let your child use their imagination to create awesome duct tape pencil cases that they can design and personalize themselves.
 (Safety note: Just remember that craft knives are super sharp; only adults should use craft knives when cutting the duct tape.)

 07 of 08